 Teaching contact hours

-Feedback from previous participants suggests students should expect to spend up to 2.5 days a week studying including teaching.
+- Feedback from previous students suggest they typically spend about 2.5 days a week studying, including engaging with recorded online materials.

 Assessment methods include:

 - Problem-based learning coursework

 - Independent Research Project